Tina-Gh/Machine_Learning/README.md

 <b> *43_Model Selection_ kfold cross validation.ipynb:</b>

 The dataset is "Social_Network_Ads.csv".
 And the objective in this section is to use "K-fold cross validation" technique to turn the "X_train" into "k" different folds.
 Then we calculate all these "k" according accuracies and get their mean.
 The answere is a better estimator of the real accuracy of our model!
 Since when we calculate the accuracy by the typical "accuracy_score" method on the "X_test", the code might have chosen "X_test" perfectly, in the begining.
 Meaning that we got lucky and thus we think this perfect accuracy is always true :( .
 But if we re-reun the program, the program will choose another random set for "X_test" from "X_train", and this new test set may yield a worse accuracy!
 Therefore, we use "K-fold" method to check if we got lucky on the accuracy for the "X_test"!

+<b> *43_Model Selection_Grid Search.ipynb:</b>

+The dataset is "Social_Network_Ads.csv".
+This code implements a "grid search" right after a "k-fold" section, using different parameters and kernels, and then finds the best accuracy and the best parameter!